-2 Major Airlines Cancel Thousands Of Boeing Max Flights Through November
+Airlines Cancel Boeing Max Flights Into November; Holiday Flights Could Be Next

-With aviation authorities around the world still months away from allowing Boeing's 737 Max planes to fly passengers again, two major airlines are now extending Max flight cancellations into November.
+Airlines Cancel Boeing Max Flights Into November; Holiday Flights Could Be Next

 American Airlines announced Monday it is pulling the 737 Max from its schedule through Nov.
 2, canceling about 115 flights per day.
 American reported last week that the Max grounding has already cost the airline $185 million in lost revenue.